marionhardy/lung_primary_cells/README.md

 - UP in cytokine
 - DOWN or UNCHANGED in pitavastatin + cytokine vs control

-There bare 377 such genes, I produced a heatmap for those and did an ORA.
+There are 377 such genes, I produced a heatmap for those and did an ORA.